 Drug names: Generic drug names must be used.

 Note 4.
 All references that are referred to in the main text should be arranged based on the EndNote software.
 They also should be numbered based on their allocated numbers in the reference section.

 Note 5.
-All References should have DOI.
-Journal names should be abbreviated.
+All References should have DOI (without https://).
+Journal names should be used in standard abbreviation.

 This Journal accepts references according to Vancouver style (with some minor changes) rules established by the International Committee of Medical Journal Editors.
 In the Vancouver system, the only indication required in the text of a paper is a number, allocated in ascending sequence, and presented in the text either in brackets.
 For example: “Recent randomized controlled trials in primary care showed benefits for patients with depression from increased telephone support, better cooperation between primary care and mental health professionals, and more systematic follow up (7).”If the same source is cited again later in the text, the same number is used once more.
 If multiple references are cited, use a hyphen to join an inclusive range of numbers thus: (2-5).
 Use commas without spaces to separate non-inclusive numbers in multiple citations thus: (2-5, 7, 10).

 • Books and Other Monographs

 The details needed to construct a book reference are presented below.
 Each author’s surname is followed by the initials (in the same order as they appear on the title page), a comma should separate each author’s name.
 Title of the book.
 Edition of the book if there has been more than one.
 Place of publication or town of origin followed by a colon, Publisher’s name, followed by a semi-colon, Year of publication.
 For example:

 Ford MJ, Munro JF.
 Introduction to Clinical Examination.
 7th ed.
 Edinburgh: Churchill Livingstone; 2000.